neonine2/morpheus-spatial/README.md

 - CUDA 11.7 or higher (for GPU acceleration)
 - Other dependencies listed in `requirements.txt`

+Note numpy 2.0 or above not currently supported

 ### Installation

 #### Using pip (PyPI)